Skip to Content

 BUY SISAL RUGS HERE

-In choosing a rug in jute vs. sisal, it comes down to where you plan on using it.
-If you are in need of a strong rug that is able to withstand heavy traffic, sisal is the way to go.
-If you want a rug with a cozy comfortable feel, jute will do the job.
+Choosing a rug in jute vs. sisal depends on where you plan on using it.
+If you need a strong rug that can withstand heavy traffic, sisal is the way to go.
+If you want a rug with a cozy, comfortable feel, jute will do the job.

 The Top 10 Jute Rugs